Send mail from an additional Exchange address or alias

 For this workaround, POP3 doesn’t actually have to be enabled for your account as we’ll disable receiving emails for the POP3 account anyway.

 The important part is the SMTP access to your Exchange server.
 This usually isn’t a problem internally but might be blocked for you when you are outside your corporate network.
-When you are using an Office 365 Exchange Online mailbox, this isn’t a problem.
+When you are using a Microsoft 365 Exchange Online mailbox, this isn’t a problem.

 - In your account settings, choose to add a new account and select to configure it manually.